brentwpeterson/magento-patches/README.md

 Please do not open a support ticket for your Magento site.
 The best place to get your Magento questions answered is here http://magento.stackexchange.com/

 ##More questions?
-Please contact me through Github.
+Please contact me on twitter @brentwpeterson